 Both brand-name Concerta and this authorized generic are manufactured in the same plant, said a spokesperson for manufacturer Ortho-McNeil by phone.
 And, this authorized generic is both bioequivalent and clinically equivalent.

 Does that mean it’s the exact same medication?
-Yes, according to this FTC report on generic drugs, it is the same product:
+Yes, according to an FTC report on generic drugs, it is the same product (FTC Report Examines How Authorized Generics Affect the Pharmaceutical Market.

 An authorized generic is a lower-cost, generic-label version of a brand-name drug that is already sold by the same manufacturer.